 These records include:

-- Your name, date of birth, NHS Number
+- Your name, date of birth, NHS Number and contact details

 - Information about your appointments and clinical visits

 - Reports and notes about your health, treatment and care

 - Relevant information about people who care for you, such as next of kin and other Health Professionals.